liamc1994/docs/docs/cc-Plans.md

 ## How to upgrade?

+> Upgrading to Pro/Pro+ is currently only possible via Support.
+A bug in Centova Cast causes these upgrades to be done by hand.

 First of all you need to log in to the client area.
 There go to Services -> My Services.
 There look for the service you want to upgrade and press view details for that product.
 ![product details](https://images.shoutca.st/Screenshot%20from%202018-08-31%2015-28-27.png)